cambiotraining/hpc-intro/materials/03-slurm.md

 Alternatively, since we want to compare several jobs, we could also have used `sacct` like this:

-`sacct -o JobID,elapsed -j JOBID1,JOBID2,JOBID3`
+`sacct -o JobID,elapsed -j JOBID1,JOBID2`

-In this case, it does seem that increasing the number of CPUs shortens the time the job takes to run.
-However, the increase is not linear at all.
+In this case, it doesn't seem that increasing the number of CPUs from 3 to 8 shortens the time the job takes to run.
-For example going from 1 to 2 CPUs seems to make the job run faster, however increasing to 8 CPUs makes little difference compared to 2 CPUs (this may depend on how many `--nsamples` you used).
-This is possibly because there are other computational costs to do with this kind of parallelisation (e.g. keeping track of what each parallel thread is doing).
+It is often the case that the time to run a parallelised tasks doesn't scale linearly, which is likely because there are other computational costs to do with this kind of parallelisation (e.g. keeping track of what each parallel thread is doing).
 :::
 :::